b4youleap/d3-v4-angst/README.md

 See http://keathmilligan.net/create-reusable-chart-components-with-angular-2-and-d3-js-version-4/ for more information about this example.

 ---
+UPDATES: (b4youleap)
-UPDATE: (b4youleap) - trying to adapt this approach to create a reusable map component... and then read data from an API.
+Original commit - trying to adapt this approach to create a reusable map component... and then read data from an API.

+12/30/2016 - I just learned that shared components can (at least enforced by cli) only be exposed via modules.
+This new version adds a shared module and exposes the components via that module.

+I've also reinstalled d3 using typings using the following commands:
+* npm install d3 --save
+* npm install @types/d3 --save-dev
 ---

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.